open-telemetry/community/elections/2020/governance-committee-candidates.md

 Morgan is one of the co-founders of OpenTelemetry and currently serves on the Governance Committee.
-He is a co-creator of the OpenCensus project and helped orchestrate its merger into OpenTelemetry, serves as a chair of the W3C Trace Context standard, and drives the beta, release candidate, and GA release process within OpenTelemetry.
+He is a co-creator of the OpenCensus project and helped orchestrate its merger into OpenTelemetry, serves as a chair of the W3C Trace Context standard, and drives OpenTelemetry's beta, RC, and GA release processes.